At the start of each new year, there is a growing interest to grow closer to God.

 Gold Coil Wire-O Binding

 Full Month View

 Daily Healthy habit tracker

 This Christian Planner is thoughtfully designed to help you invigorate your faith and organize your life.
-It comes as a 6 month planner which might be issue if you rather a 12 month layout.
+It comes as a 6 month planner which might be an issue if you rather a 12 month layout.
 The fact that its a 6 month planner does have its benefits as its less bulky and not as heavy to carry around.
 Also, a 6 month planner gives you the opportunity to use it for a while to see if it works for you.
 If it doesn’t, you can always switch to an alternative planner than having to commit to a full year.

 The daily edition of the Hope Planner does not come with a weekly spread however, it does have a notes for the week section where you can brainstorm and then use it to plan your week in the daily slots provided, should you choose not to use it as a weekly sermon notes page.
 An alternative is also to consider their weekly Planners instead of the daily edition.

 While I like the idea behind the Hope Planner, the space provided for scripture journaling is only adequate for a memory passage.
 If you wanted to journal all your thoughts from your quiet time you would have to get a scripture writing journal for this as there isn’t a lot of space provided.
 This isn’t a deal breaker for me as the space can be used to pen that one verse that stood out from my devotional time that I want to keep top of mind throughout the day or use it to help you memorize scripture.

 If using a daily planner is totally your style and you want to make your quiet time a habit, consider the Hope Fuel Planner.
 It is thoughtfully designed to help you take intentional steps towards really growing your faith.
 If you own a Hope Planner, I would love to hear what you love the most about it.